derricw/siggo/README.md

 ### Build

-siggo should build on Linux or MacOS, but it has only been tested on Linux.
+siggo should build on Linux or MacOS, but has primarily been tested on Linux.

 ```
 make build